yash15122001/Dance-Academy/README.md

 # Dance Academy Website

 Welcome to the **Dance Academy Website** repository!
 This is a fully responsive frontend website built using **HTML, CSS, jQuery, and Bootstrap** to showcase the academy's offerings and achievements.
+Additionally, I have contributed to the UI design, which includes creating **paper-based prototypes** and designing **wireframes** using **Figma**.

 ## 🎭 Features